Home AI/ML GP-Based Hyperparameter Optimization: Bayesian Tuning for ML Models

 plt.savefig("tpe_vs_gp.png", dpi=120, bbox_inches="tight")

-Empirically on smaller search spaces (≤10 dims) and noisy objectives, GP-BO converges faster than TPE in trial count.
-On bigger spaces or with conditional dimensions, TPE catches up.
-The key benefit of Optuna is the framework: pruning, distributed trials, web dashboard, and easy sampler swapping.
+Empirically, for smaller search spaces (no more than ten dimensions) and noisy objectives, GP-BO converges faster than TPE in trial count.
+For larger spaces or those with conditional dimensions, TPE closes the gap.
+The principal benefit of Optuna is the framework: pruning, distributed trials, a web dashboard, and straightforward sampler substitution.

-Tip: For an end-to-end HPO orchestration pipeline (queue trials, distribute to workers, persist results), pair Optuna with Apache Airflow for orchestration.
-Each Airflow task = one trial; the study state lives in a shared database.
+Tip: For an end-to-end HPO orchestration pipeline that queues trials, distributes them to workers, and persists results, Optuna pairs naturally with Apache Airflow.
+Each Airflow task corresponds to one trial, and the study state lives in a shared database.

 Multi-Fidelity and Parallel HPO

-The compute reality of modern deep learning: full training is expensive, but partial training is informative.
-A 100-epoch run is 10× more expensive than a 10-epoch run, but the 10-epoch result correlates strongly with the 100-epoch result.
-Multi-fidelity HPO exploits this.
+A key fact of modern deep learning is that full training is expensive while partial training is informative.
+A 100-epoch run is ten times more expensive than a 10-epoch run, yet the 10-epoch result correlates strongly with the 100-epoch outcome.
+Multi-fidelity HPO exploits this relationship.

-Combine Hyperband (early stopping based on partial training curves) with BO (smart sampling instead of random).
-Hyperband decides when to kill a trial; BO decides which configs to try at each rung.
-Empirically dominates either method alone for deep learning HPO.
+BOHB combines Hyperband (early stopping based on partial training curves) with BO (informed sampling rather than random).
+Hyperband decides when to terminate a trial; BO decides which configurations to try at each rung.
+Empirically the combination outperforms either method alone for deep-learning HPO.

-BOHB uses TPE rather than GP for the BO part because the sampling-based density model handles the high-dimensional and conditional spaces of NN architectures well.
-There are GP variants (Falkner mentions trade-offs) but TPE is the default.
+BOHB uses TPE rather than a GP for the BO component because the sampling-based density model handles the high-dimensional, conditional spaces of neural-network architectures well.
+GP variants exist (Falkner discusses the trade-offs), but TPE is the default.

 Multi-Fidelity BO (MFBO)

-Add fidelity (e.g., training epochs, dataset fraction) as an extra dimension in the GP.
-The GP learns the relationship between fidelity and final performance.
-The acquisition function picks both x AND a fidelity, balancing information gained against compute cost.
-BoTorch has qMultiFidelityKnowledgeGradient for this.
+MFBO adds fidelity, such as training epochs or dataset fraction, as an additional dimension in the GP.
+The GP learns the relationship between fidelity and final performance, and the acquisition function selects both x and a fidelity, balancing information gain against compute cost.
+BoTorch provides qMultiFidelityKnowledgeGradient for this purpose.

 Asynchronous BO (Kriging Believer)

-For batch parallelism: when a trial is running, “fantasize” its result using the GP posterior mean, add the hallucinated observation to the training set, fit a temporary GP, and pick the next trial assuming the in-flight one will land at its predicted value.
-Update for real when the trial finishes.
-This decouples scheduling from observations, enabling many parallel workers without serializing on the GP fit.
+For batch parallelism, while a trial is running, its result is fantasized using the GP posterior mean.
+The hallucinated observation is added to the training set, a temporary GP is fitted, and the next trial is selected on the assumption that the in-flight trial will reach its predicted value.
+The observation is corrected when the trial finishes.
+This decouples scheduling from observations and enables many parallel workers without serializing on the GP fit.

 Trust Region BO (TuRBO)